tomeravi/my-work-arm-fault-simulator-paper-results/README.md

 By default, this will execute the first-order experiments, i.e., this will generate the results that are summarized in Table II of our paper.
 In order to run the higher-order experiments, navigate to the end of `code/case_study_aes/src/main.cpp` and `code/case_study_secure_boot/src/main.cpp`, and flip the `#if` switch.

-# Using ARMORY in Your Own Projects <a name="projects"></a>

-If you want to use ARMORY or M-Ulator in your own projects, please take a look at the [ARMORY code repository](https://github.com/emsec/arm-fault-simulator).

-The repository you are currently looking at only contains our code used to produce the results from our paper.
-It does not receive any code-related updates!

 # Academic Context <a name="academic-context"></a>